Thank you for subscribing

 14. Fish

-You can’t flush dead fish down the toilet because they don’t break down in water, leading to blocked pipes.
+You can’t flush dead fish down the toilet because they don’t break down in water and can become wedged in pipes, causing blockages.
 Not only that, but flushing fish down the toilet can spread bacteria in your bathroom and may be detrimental to wildlife and waterways.

 RACV plumber approaching home from EHA van